- Do you have a BEd degree in preschool teacher education?

 Work process

-Who the course is for?
+Who is the course for?

-The course is for students in preschool and compulsory school teachers' education who have chosen MT study paths.
+The course is for students in preschool and compulsory school teachers' education who have chosen the MT study paths.

 Research with children and youths (KME201F)

-The course gives an overview of research with children and young people, in order to understand their views and experiences as they participate in research.
-These methods build on ideas about early childhood education, manly coming from sociology, where early childhood is seen as a specific research area and linked to research with young people and other groups in danger of being marginalized.
-Furthermore, building on postmodern ideas, seeing children as strong and competent, having own perspectives towards social issues. and also in relation to the movement of working towards children’s rights as citizens.
+The course provides an overview of research with children and young people to understand their views and experiences as they participate in research.
+These methods build on ideas about early childhood education, mainly from sociology, where early childhood is seen as a specific research area and linked to research with young people and other groups at risk of marginalisation.
+Furthermore, building on postmodern ideas, seeing children as strong and competent, having their own perspectives towards social issues. and also in relation to the movement of working towards children's rights as citizens.

 Aims for students to:

-- Gain knowledge and understanding about the challenges and solutions researchers face as they in research work with children and young people, in matters such as relations and interaction, informed consent, confidentiality and protection.
+- Gain knowledge and understanding about the challenges and solutions researchers face as they conduct research work with children and young people, in matters such as relations and interaction, informed consent, confidentiality and protection.

-During the course, the challenges meeting researchers, as doing research with children and young people, will be discussed.
+During the course, the challenges of meeting researchers, as doing research with children and young people, will be discussed.
 Ideology and ethical issues will be addressed

 Action research (MVS011F)

-This is an introductory course addressing theoretical, philosophical and practical issues related to action research.
+This is an introductory course that addresses theoretical, philosophical, and practical issues related to action research.
 The history and development of action research worldwide will be outlined.
-We will take a look at ideologies and issues that divide action researchers into different camps.
-A special attention will be on action research in Icelandic schools an other educational forums, how it has developed until now and how it might be taken further.
-The main emphasis in the course is on learning in action: The participants will learn about action research through the process of conducting their own research project.
+We will examine ideologies and issues that divide action researchers into different camps.
+Special attention will be on action research in Icelandic schools and other educational forums, how it has developed until now and how it might be taken further.
+The main emphasis in the course is on learning in action: participants will learn about action research through the process of conducting their own research project.

 - Second year